The Keto Verdict on Isomalt: 5 Better Low-Carb Sweetener Alternatives

 What Sugar Substitutes to Avoid While Following Keto

-The five isomalt keto friendly alternatives listed above can all be good choices for those following a low carb diet, but what sugar substitutes should be avoided while following keto?
+The five keto-friendly isomalt alternatives listed above can all be good choices for those following a low-carb diet, but it’s important to know which sugar substitutes to avoid while on keto.

 A wooden bowl with a wooden spoon, filled with coconut sugar.